CSharp-CheatSheet/CSharp-CheatSheet.github.io/README.md

-# CSharp-CheatSheet.github.io
+# CSharpCheatSheet
-Teaching material for C# programming
+Teaching material for C#